nawshad/Truth-Discovery-Algorithms/README.md

 ### Data and Implementation Overview ###

-The data provided in the book, has three data items, such as, presidents of US, France and Russia.
+* Book Example Data: The data provided in the book, has three data items, such as, presidents of US, France and Russia.
 US has two values or claims, such as Obama and Clinton, likewise, France has Hollande and Sarcozy and Russia has Putin, Yeltsin and Medvedev.
 There are total 7 sources which are claiming these 7 values.
 The relation between the sources and claims are represented as a 2D matrix, where rows are sources and columns are claims.
 Different helper functions have been written for truth value calculation (have a look at utils package in the source code).
 Based on the majority voting algorithms (Sum and Avg Log), the most confident claims are: US->Obama, Russia->Yeltsin and France-> Hollande.
 The most trusted sources are: S4, S5, S6, S2, S1, S3, S7.
 See the source code scores matrix to see the relationship between sources and claims.

+* Real World Data (Stock Data, from [Luna Dong](http://lunadong.com/fusionDataSets.htm)): Stock market data for date 2011-07-01 has been utilized.
+The change of stock price has been used as claim, whereas the first and the second column of tab seperated text file indicates the source and data item list respectively.
+Stock data from the source NASDAQ (for same date) has been used as the ground truth.

-### Notes on Algorithms ###
+### Notes on Algorithms for Synthetic DataSet ###

 The following observation can be made from this version of implementation (this may subject to change later based on further code refactoring and fixing bugs).